 Chamber music & Research

-Uchenna is founder and artistic director of London-based Decus Ensemble – a chamber group specialising in under-performed music composed for wind and strings.
-Much of their repertoire has emerged from her PhD research that investigates perceptions of historical Black classical musicians in Britain.
-This also developed into the plainsightSOUND project that uncovers hidden stories of historical Black classical musicians in Europe.
+Uchenna is founder and artistic director of Decus Ensemble – a chamber group specialising in under-performed music composed for wind and strings.
+Much of their repertoire has emerged from her PhD research practice that investigated perceptions of historical Black classical musicians in Britain.
+This developed into the plainsightSOUND project that uncovers hidden stories of historical Black classical musicians in Europe.
 Uchenna has also appeared as a presenter and contributor to several BBC Radio 3 programmes, including Sounds Connected and Inside Music.
 In 2022, she researched and presented to the radio documentary Frank Johnson, Queen Victoria and the Black Brass Band, which explored the life and music of the 19th-century African American musician.

 Further information about Uchenna’s research projects can be found here.